All Episodes

 And I thought even when he started talking, he sounded like he was starting to have the deepest voice he could have, and he sounded ridiculous.

-Well, uh very earnest and uh and very serious.
+Very earnest and very serious.

 They made a big deal, by the way, last night.

-Apparently Reed and Pelosi wrote the response, and he tore it up and wanted to write his own.
+Apparently, Reed and Pelosi wrote the response, and he tore it up and wanted to write his own.

 I heard that.

-And they were this guy, he can do it all.
+This guy, he can do it all.

-Well, he can write his speeches, he can deliver his speeches, he can style his hair so it looks like a toupee.
+He can style his hair so it looks like a toupee.

-Nobody watches the responses except idiots like me.
+But nobody watches the responses except idiots like me.

-I guess I'm an idiot too, because I did watch it.
+I guess I'm an idiot too because I did watch it.

 Well, there's a couple of us idiots around.

-I I only watch it because I know the audience has expectations that I will be able to comment on it.
+I only watch it because I know the audience has expectations that I will be able to comment on it.

 Otherwise, it would have been back to the movie room for me.